-Wildscaping, or managing yards and landscaping for wildlife, has become a popular concept for landscaping since it was introduced in Oklahoma.
-People want to attract wildlife to their yards for a variety of reasons but probably chief among them is that birds and other wildlife bring us pleasure.
-The colorful movement of butterflies, flashing natural beauty of birds, cacophony of sounds provided by birds and frogs and pleasure of watching the natural behavior of the common wildlife species attracted to our wildscapes allow us to live closer to the natural world.
-This step-by- step guide can help plan your own wildscape.
+People want to attract wildlife to their yards for a variety of reasons.
+Chief among them is that birds and other wildlife often bring us pleasure.
+The colorful movement of butterflies, flashing natural beauty of birds, cacophony of sounds provided by birds and frogs, and pleasure of watching the natural behavior of wildlife species attracted to our wildscapes allow us to live closer to the natural world.

 Oklahoma is home to more than 800 species of wildlife.
-With so many options, this first step can be a daunting task.
-Many urban homeowners are interested in attracting birds in general, and some wish to attract specific bird species such as hummingbirds, bluebirds, purple martins and cardinals.
+With so many possibilities, this first step can be a daunting task.
+Many urban homeowners are interested in attracting birds in general, and some wish to attract specific bird species such as hummingbirds, bluebirds, purple martins, and cardinals.
 Butterflies are also a popular group, and toads, frogs, lizards and bats are growing interest.
-By deciding which species you want to attract you can better prepare for the next step.
+By deciding which species you want to attract, you can better prepare for the next step.

 Fresh water is essential to all wildlife.
 Most animals need water to drink and bathe, but fish and amphibians such as frogs and salamanders need water to complete their life cycle.
-Lack of fresh water is factor most often limiting the wildlife that will visit yards.
+Lack of fresh water is often the limiting factor of which wildlife will visit yards.
 Providing a clean, dependable water source year-round is one of the best ways to bring birds and other wildlife to your wildscape.
 Water sources could include a natural stream, bird bath, small pond or recirculating stream.
-Keep in mind that birds are skittish around water that is more than two inches deep, so provide shallow water sources if birds are a focus.
+Keep in mind that birds are skittish around water that is more than 2 inches deep, so provide shallow water sources if birds are a focus.
 If not designed properly, water sources can be death traps for some wildlife species so be sure to provide areas where wildlife can easily climb in and out.

 Wildscaping is a long-term investment, not something that will take place overnight.
 By developing your wildscape in several phases, you’ll spread expenses and lessen your annual workload.
 Whenever possible, select native plant species which are adapted to your area’s temperatures, climate, and rainfall.
 This adds up to low maintenance for you!
 Successful wildscapes feature at least one element from each of the below categories.